 The College of Education designates outstanding undergraduate and graduate students as Bagley Scholars.
-These awards are funded from gifts of alumni and friends of the College of Education and named after William Chandler Bagley, an early Director of the former School of Education, who was known for his insistence that both formal training and experience were needed to promote good educational practice.
-Applicants must be currently enrolled in programs in the College Education as a full-time graduate student (minimum of three units per semester) and continuing full-time status for the next academic year.
+These awards are funded from gifts of alumni and friends of the College of Education and named after William Chandler Bagley, an early Director of the former School of Education, who was known for his insistence that both formal training and experience are needed to promote good educational practice.
+Applicants must be currently enrolled in programs in the College of Education as a full-time graduate student (minimum of 12 hours per semester) and continue full-time status in the College of Education the next academic year.
 Applicants must possess and maintain at least a 3.50 cumulative grade point average, be in good academic standing (not on limited status), and maintain satisfactory and continuous progress toward the degree objective.
-The factors and evidence considered for selection of these merit award scholars include a statement of educational and professional goals, a two or three page current vita with research teaching, service awards and experiences, and two strong current letters of recommendation from UIUC faculty who know the applicant's work.
-Scholars are eligible for a maximum of three Bagley awards and receive a taxable award of \$2,000.
+Scholars are eligible for a maximum of three Bagley awards and receive a taxable award from \$1,500 to \$2,000.